Tamizh Padam 2: Plot

 Shiva sketches a plan to catch P by demonetising 500 and 1000 rupee notes with the help of the government.
 He goes to a temple to attend his friend Bharath's marriage.
 There, he meets Gayathri, a lookalike of Ramya, and gets shocked.
 He proposes to her in the next two minutes when he sees her.
-The demonetisation forces P to stand at an ATM queue because he had a lakh crores of 1000 rupee notes.
+The demonetisation forces P to stand in an ATM queue because he had a lakh crores of 1000 rupee notes.
 Shiva executes his plan perfectly, but P escapes.
 Shiva catches him at his Kovalam beach resort.
 He kills him, but P comes alive and becomes the CM-elect of Tamil Nadu.

 Bodhi, a saint, calls Shiva and says that P is immortal.
 The enmity between P and Shiva is for 76 generations.
 In 300 BC, King Adhiyamaan was ruling Kovai.
-He appointed Piyaar as the dance teacher of the kingdom, but his dance was demonic.
+He appointed Piyaar as the kingdom's dance teacher, but his dance was demonic.
 Bharathamuni, another dancer whose dance was divine, wanted to do a dance-off with Piyaar.
-Adhiyamaan also said that the winner will get a jackfruit, which will give immortality to the one who eats it, and also his daughter Khaleesi will marry him, but Piyaar's henchmen kill Bharathamuni and his grandmother.
+Adhiyamaan also said that the winner will get a jackfruit, which will bestow immortality upon whoever eats it, and his daughter Khaleesi will also marry him.
+However, Piyaar's henchmen kill Bharathamuni and his grandmother.
 As a result, Piyaar gets the jackfruit and becomes immortal.

 Now, Shiva needs to go to 300 BC to win the dance-off with Piyaar.
 He gets a time travel watch from a watch mechanic.
-He goes to 300 BC, wins the dance-off, Khaleesi, and the jackfruit.
-He then comes back to 2018, and meets P, who kidnapped Gayathri.
+He goes back to 300 BC and wins the dance-off, Khaleesi, and the jackfruit.
+He then returns to 2018 and meets P, who kidnapped Gayathri.
 He reveals that he ate the jackfruit, and P is no longer immortal.
 He fights with his henchmen while Gayathri sings.
 Irritated by her singing, P kills her.
 Shiva also kills P and is arrested.

 During the credits, Shiva is released from prison after 25 years.
-Worried that Shiva's romantic relationships with other women would result in their eventual deaths, his grandmother kills him.
+Worried that his romantic relationships with other women would result in their eventual deaths, his grandmother kills him.